ianjohnson/jupiterace/hash-table/README.md

 ( Lookup new value )
 ht 7 hash-lookup
 @ .                         ( Displays '1023' )

+( Lookup key not in hash table ) ht 10 hash-lookup .         ( 0 denotes key not found )
 ```

 ### String Keys and Integer/Pointer Values